 God's authority extends even over Satan.
 God can use Satan to accomplish His ultimate will by simply giving permission to Satan to do that which Satan already desires to do.
 We see this in the crucifixion of Christ where evil men brought Jesus to death.
 Yet, at the same time, it was the predetermined plan of God that this be done.

-"For truly in this city there were gathered together against Thy holy servant Jesus, whom Thou didst anoint, both Herod and Pontius Pilate, along with the Gentiles and the peoples of Israel, 28to do whatever Thy hand and Thy purpose predestined to occur," (Acts 4:27-28, NASB).
+"For truly in this city there were gathered together against Your holy servant Jesus, whom You anointed, both Herod and Pontius Pilate, along with the Gentiles and the peoples of Israel, 28 to do whatever Your hand and Your purpose predestined to occur," (Acts 4:27-28).

 Furthermore, we see in Job that God allowed Satan to test Job and demonstrate Job's character (Job 1:8-13).
 We see in John 13:25-27 that Satan entered into Judas to betray Jesus, but it was the plan of God that Jesus be betrayed as Acts 4:27-28 above tells us.